Skip to content

 }

 For HTTP /query and /search, limit is validated as an integer in 1..30; invalid requests fail request validation.
 MCP-style context and search calls clamp limit to 1..30.
-Graph calls clamp limit to 1..2000. include_drafts only has effect when the server operator started llmwiki-serve with draft access enabled.
+Graph calls clamp limit to 1..2000.
+Graph neighborhood calls clamp depth to 0..4, limit to 1..500, and direction to out, in, or both; repeated seed and relation query parameters select the starting nodes and relation filter. include_drafts only has effect when the server operator started llmwiki-serve with draft access enabled.

 GET /read/{page_id} returns HTTP 404 with detail: "page not found" when no page matches the ID or path.
 When a page exists but is withheld by draft filtering, the response is HTTP 200 with: